VANRao-Stack/cantorProject/README.md

 ### Blog Post

-I also recently wrote an entire blog post covering the usage of Neural Nets here: [Neural Networks and Differential Equations](https://vanrao.medium.com/neural-networks-and-differential-equations-aa13887f4801)
+I also recently wrote an entire blog post covering the usage of Neural Nets to solve differential equations here: [Neural Networks and Differential Equations](https://vanrao.medium.com/neural-networks-and-differential-equations-aa13887f4801)

 ## Table of Content